 Romania Without Orphans Alliance (ARFO) organized, in partnership with the Equal Opportunities Commission of the Chamber of Deputies, the “Family Imprint” event – a day of awareness on the need for abandoned children to live in a family and the effect that a family has on children and society.

 Lawmakers talked to adopted children and their families in childhood rhythms and in the presence of cartoon characters.
-Some of them even played with them on Parliament’s halls and signed the pictures of adoptive families as a sign of support for adoption and family reunification of children deprived of parental care.
+Some of them even played with them on Parliament’s halls and signed canvases with imprints of adoptive families as a sign of support for adoption and family care of children in the protection system.

-“The Romania Without Orphans Alliance enjoys the whole appreciation of the Equal Opportunities Commission for both this punctual initiative and the whole activity to support the improvement of the situation of adoptions in our country,” said Commission President Cristina Iurişniţi.
+“The Romania Without Orphans Alliance enjoys the whole appreciation of the Equal Opportunities Commission for both this initiative and the whole activity to support the improvement of the situation of adoption in Romania,” said Commission President Cristina Iurişniţi.